Credit Card Policy

 Once approval has been given, the entire credit card setup process will take a minimum of four weeks or longer depending upon the complexity of the setup and the needs of the department.

-Payment Card Industry Data Security Standards (PCI-DSS) and Payment Application-Data Security Standard (PA-DSS) compliance
+Payment Card Industry Data Security Standard (PCI-DSS) compliance

-Department(s) must maintain compliance with the Payment Card Industry Data Security Standard (PCI-DSS) and Payment Application-Data Security Standard (PA-DSS).
+Department(s) must maintain compliance with the Payment Card Industry-Data Security Standard (PCI-DSS).
 The University Information Technology Services Department (ITS) will maintain all internal infrastructure related issues for PCI compliance.

 An annual internal audit of all credit card merchants will occur per PCI-DSS policy.
 ITS will also annually audit all internal infrastructure related issues for each department.